|CAVE ARCHAEOLOGY IN MALAYSIA

 General archaeology in Malaysia

-Cave archaeology in Peninsular Malaysia started in the 1880’s, pioneered by scientists with an interest in geology.
+Cave archaeology in Peninsular Malaysia started in the 1880s, pioneered by scientists with an interest in geology.
 Gua Cha in Kelantan was one of the first sites dug, and revealed a Hoabinhian (10,000- 3,000 BC) occupation and burial site.
 Several caves in the same area along the Nenggiri and Galas rivers in ulu Kelantan have revealed archaeological relics.
-Perlis is another area which contains caves of archaeological interest.
+Perlis and Pahang are other states that also have caves of archaeological interest.

 There are not many cave paintings in Malaysia.
 The oldest known only date back to about 2000 years (unconfirmed), at Gua Tambun, near Ipoh.
 They are not actually in a cave, but on a cliff face, and sadly nothing has been done to protect the drawings which are exposed to bright sun, monsoon rain, wind and humidity.
 The possibly Neolithic paintings were discovered in 1959 and first reports mention some 25-30 drawings of animals and people, but there are in fact a lot more.
 The paintings are red and orange in colour, and are made from haematite (ochre).
 In Jan 2009 some researchers from USM studied the site and the team erected scaffolding to access the paintings and one researcher used a polecam.
-They made some new discoveries including a number of ‘new’ motifs, resulting in a total count of just over 500 distinct rock art elements, spread over ten distinct panels, making Gua Tambun one of the largest rock art sites in Malaysia, if not the largest.
+They made some new discoveries including a number of new motifs, resulting in a total count of just over 500 distinct rock art elements, spread over ten distinct panels, making Gua Tambun one of the largest rock art sites in Malaysia, if not the largest.
 A paper has been published but the age of the paintings is still not known.
 This research was part of a MA thesis.
 In May 2012 Gua Tambun was declared a national heritage.
+But the site was still not protected and suffered more vandalism in 2016.

-In April 2012 The Star reported that the cave drawings at Balambangan Island "are believed to be the oldest in Malaysia”.
+In April 2012 The Star reported that the cave drawings at Balambangan Island "are believed to be the oldest in Malaysia.
+I don't know the dates.

 Other ochre paintings in southeast Asia include those at the famous Padah-Lin Cave in the Taunggyi district of Myanmar.
 They are Neolithic (maybe 11,000 years old).
-In Maros in Sulawesi, Indonesia, are the hand stencils and pig drawings in Leang Leang and other caves.
+In Maros in Sulawesi, Indonesia, are the hand stencils and pig drawings in Leang Leang and other caves, dated by Glover to between c.31,000-20,000 BP.
+In southern Sumatra only one site is known to contain (Neolithic) paintings, Gua Harimau.
 Thailand has several examples, especially along the Thai-Myanmar border, in Petchabuan Range in central Thailand and along the Mekong in Nakhon Sawan Province.
 In Mulu, Black Hand Cave (found 2010) contains black colour hand prints, but they are thought to be modern and probably graffiti, maybe by nest collectors.
 Black Hand is next to Stone Horse rear entrance.

 The famous paintings at the Painted Cave of Niah have been dated at about 1200 years.
 The paints were made from tree sap.
 Rock art was found in caves in eastern Sabah in 2007.
 There are charcoal drawings of animals and watercraft, and an engraved human figure and watercraft.

 There are various cave sites in Peninsula Malaysia that have rock paintings, especially in Pahang, Perak and Kelantan.
-One example is Gua Seribu Cerita in Pahang.
+I've been exploring caves in Merapoh, Pahang, since 2012, and we have found a few sites with drawings, one example is Gua Seribu Cerita.
+As a result of our findings, Noel from SEAArch has done a blog on his thoughts about the drawings.

 The Negrito aboriginal cave art at Lenggong is modern graffiti by comparison, only 100 years old.
 And there are a few more "modern" sites in the peninsula.
 But all these pale into insignificance compared to cave art at places such as Lascaux in France, and Altamira in northern Spain, which date back more than 30,000 years.
 In Australia, in the northern Kimberley region, rock art could date to the height of the last Ice Age - about 20-25,000 years ago.
 However evidence of Australian rock art stretches back 50,000 years.